codeaddictkarma/LoginAutomationtestFramework/README.md

 Java | Selenium | TestNG | Maven | ExtentReports | Log4j | Git | GitHub | Jenkins

 How to Run:

 1:Clone the repo

 2:Run mvn test

 3:Check the reports/ folder for the HTML report

-Here are report of failed test cases with screenshots